astronomer/docs/astro/cli/test-your-astro-project-locally.md

 ## Run a DAG with `astro run`

 Use the `astro run` command to run a DAG from the command line.
 When you run the command, the CLI compiles your DAG and runs it in a single Airflow worker container based on your Astro project configurations, including your `Dockerfile`, DAG utility files, Python requirements, and environment variables.
-You can review task logs and whether a task succeeded or failed in your terminal without opening the Airflow UI.
-You can only run one DAG at a time.
+You can review task logs and task status in your terminal without opening the Airflow UI.
 Running DAGs without a scheduler or webserver can help reduce the time required to develop and test data pipelines.

 To run a DAG located within your local `/dags` directory run: